Telfair County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-This is the most important thing you need to know right now.
+This is the single most important piece of information you need to know.
 If you want to challenge the potential suspension of your driver's license, you must request an ALR hearing within 15 DAYS of your arrest.
-Missing this deadline means your license will automatically be suspended, even if you're ultimately found not guilty in criminal court.
+This deadline is strictly enforced, and missing it will result in an automatic license suspension, regardless of the outcome of your criminal DUI case.

 Where to Request: You must request the hearing through the Georgia Department of Driver Services (DDS).

-How to Request: You typically have a few options for requesting an ALR hearing:
+How to Request: You generally have these options for requesting an ALR hearing:

-- Mail: You can send a written request to the DDS office responsible for ALR hearings.
-The specific address should be available on the DDS website.
+- Mail: You can send a written request to the DDS.
 Your request must include:

 - Your full name